damayantiazure/devsecops/Labs/Module-1-Creating-a-DevOps-Pipeline-Lab.md

     ![Edit Release Pipeline](./Images/CreateServiceConnection-07.png =400x)

-## Exercise 2: Confirm de deployment in Azure
+## Exercise 2: Confirm the deployment in Azure

 1. Wait until the pipeline complete the execution.